jaivox/speech/jaivox/apps/mini/README_mini.txt

 The explanation below is about the "cold" conversation.

-To generate the program
+To generate the program, do so from the parent directory, for example

-java com.jaivox.tools.Jvgen cold.conf
+java com.jaivox.tools.Jvgen mini/cold.conf

 This creates a subdirectory withe the name "cold".
 Change to that directory.